-No comments have been received during the public review period.
+No comments were received.

 Summary of comments or views not accepted and the reasons for not accepting them

 No comments were received.

 Summary

 The City of Cupertino aims to support Cupertino residents by providing fair and decent housing, livable environment, and expand economic development opportunities for individuals of low- and moderate-income through local, regional, and federal funds.
 The City ensures all activities to achieve the listed goals are consistent with the Consolidated Plan and are in compliance with federal regulations.